Ahsome/NIMA-Notes/Med Notes/Diseases/Respiratory/Lung cancer.md

 2. Adenocarcinoma
 3. Large-cell Carcinoma

+See [[#Comparisons]] for comparisons for each type

 #### Squamous Cell Carcinoma
 This occurs due to *hilar mass arising from bronchus*.
 It is common in **male smokers**.
 Key pathologies include:
 1. Keratin production ("pearls") by tuor cells
 2. Intercellular desosomes ("intercellular bridges")

-It can creat PTHrP, leading to:
+It can create PTHrP, leading to:
 1. Hypercalcemia
 2. Bone and abdominal pain, confusion

 #### Adenocarcinoma
 This is the most common lung cancer in non-smokers.
 It is a **glandular tumor**

+#### Large Cell Carcinoma
+Most rare [[#Non-small cell lung cancer]].
+It is poorly differentiated, and lacks any glandular, small cell, or squamous diferentiation.
+It has a poor prognosis, affecting the periphery and involves smoking

+---

 > [!Important]
 - Most deadly cancer, second most likely cancer